 Iglesia de San Francisco is among the most important religious sites in Colombia.
 The bell tower features one of the largest gold and bronze bells in the Americas.
 Inside the church the pulpit, the white walls flank a tall golden altar stretching to the ceiling.

-Puente del Humilladero is Popayan’s emblematic landmark.
-This 240m-long, 11-arch brick bridge was constructed in the mid-19th century to improve access to the center from the poor northern suburbs.
+Puente del Humilladero is an emblematic landmark.
+It is 240m-long.
+This 11-arch brick bridge was constructed to improve access to the centre from the poor northern suburbs in the mid-19th century.
 Next to it is Puente de la Custodia, a pretty stone bridge constructed in 1713 to allow priests to cross the Río Molino to bring the holy orders to the sick.

 El Morro De Tulcán is the main archaeological site of Popayán.
 This indigenous pyramid is said to be constructed in the pre-Columbian period, approximately between 1600 – 500 BC.
 On this pyramid a statue of the Spanish conquistador Sebastián de Belalcázar is perched; he carried out the Spanish foundation of Popayán.

-Museo Nacional Guillermo Valencia was the house of the former President of Colombia, who served from 1962 to 1966.
-Some of his personal items including furniture, decorations, photographs, and artwork, are on display.
-The house has gardens, an interactive room, a reading room, and a chapel.
+Museo Nacional Guillermo Valencia was the house of the former Colombian President, who served from 1962 to 1966.
+The museum exhibits some of his personal items like photographs, furniture, artwork and decorations.
+The house has a garden, a chapel, an interactive room and a reading room.
 There is a free guided tour.

 Iglesia La Ermita is Popayán’s oldest church.
 It is worth visiting for its fine main retable and the fragments of old frescoes, which were only discovered after the 1983 earthquake.

-Capilia De Belen is a chapel set on a hill just east of the city center offers nice views over the town.
-It is recommended to visit Capilia De Belen during the day light as its often said that some people have sighted robberies and petty crimes after evening.
+Capilia De Belen is a chapel set on a hill just east of the city centre offers nice views over the town.
+It is recommended to visit Capilia De Belen during the daylight as its often said that some people have sighted robberies and petty crimes after evening.